withvoid/melting-pot/CONTRIBUTING.md

 - `git pull upstream master`
 - `git checkout -b my-topic-branch`
 - Make your changes, test and then push your code to make the pull request

+Here is another excellent guide called [The beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/)

 ## Testing